spacetelescope/jwst/docs/jwst/references_general/explain_rmaps.rst

 When *CRDS_SERVER_URL* and *CRDS_PATH* are properly configured, CRDS will download and locally cache the minimal set of references required to calibrate specific data using a particular pipeline.
-This configuration supports remote processing for users with no access or ineffecient access to the STScI local network.
+This configuration supports remote processing for users with no access or inefficient access to the STScI local network.

 The pre-fetch also enables CRDS to report on all reference file assignment and